 These fish are often found in shallow water during the spring, but both species often move into deeper waters during the summer months and in bright daylight hours.

 The east shoreline has fewer aquatic weeds but good habitat with sunken logs and similar structure.

 Cullaby Bass Fishing

-For bass, try casting spinnerbaits into shallow water during the spring.
+Try casting spinnerbaits into shallow water once bass move toward shore during the spring.

 During the summer, especially during daylight hours, work diving crankbaits or soft plastic worms and similar lures into deeper water, where the bass are more likely to hold in bright and hot conditions.